 To avoid numbering conflicts, system managers at Systems N and O program the first 4 digits of the System A 5-digit DEFINITY ECS or DEFINITY ProLogix Solutions extension numbers into their non-local dial plans.
-One extension number block on System A is 54400-54499 (see Table 2-23, page 2-80).
-If the last four digits were programmed into the non-local dial plan extension ranges of Systems O and N, the range would be 4400-4499, matching extension numbers on System N. Users at all three systems dial System A extensions in the same way, using five digits.
+For example, one extension number block on System A is 54400-54499 (see Table 2-23, page 2-92).
+If the last four digits were programmed into the non-local dial plan extension ranges of Systems O and N, the range would be 4405-4495, matching extension numbers on System N. Therefore, this range would be denied on System N and ambiguous on System O. Instead, users at all three systems dial System A extensions in the same way, using five digits.
 Systems O and N simply route calls on the first four digits dialed, and the fifth digit is sent to the DEFINITY ECS or DEFINITY ProLogix Solutions system for local dial-plan routing.
-To ensure correct routing, the fifth digit must be dialed within two seconds of the fourth digit.
+In this case, dialed digits should be administered to 5.